 If you read what HPB had to say in “The Secret Doctrine” about Alaya, to give one example, you may perhaps assume that that was all she ever wrote about it.
 But if you then turn to “The Voice of the Silence” you will find even further interesting insights about Alaya.
 And if you also make use of the “Theosophical Glossary,” which was prepared by HPB but not published until shortly after her death, you can discover even more about it.

 This is the case with hundreds of different topics dealt with in her teachings.
 All that she wrote at various times must be brought together and synthesised in order to create the perfect whole.
 “Transactions of the Blavatsky Lodge,” “The Secret Doctrine Dialogues,” “Five Messages from H. P. Blavatsky to the American Theosophists,” and the compilation of articles in “Raja Yoga or Occultism” are also vital parts of the picture.

 #12.
 Do not keep what you have learnt to yourself but share it with others.

 Someone has said, “Each one reach one, each one teach one, until all are one.”
-It is only he who freely shares his learning and knowledge with others who truly benefits from it.
+It is only he or she who freely shares their learning and knowledge with others, who truly benefits from it.